 Foreign Language and Area Studies (FLAS) fellowships assist students in acquiring competence in foreign languages as well as a fuller understanding of the regions and countries in which those languages are commonly used.
-The International Studies Program at Johns Hopkins University and the Paul H. Nitze School of Advanced International Studies (SAIS) are approved by the U.S. Department of Education to award FLAS fellowships to eligible Krieger students studying the following languages: Arabic, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Mandarin Chinese, Russian, Yiddish, Burmese, Indonesian, Persian, Thai, and Vietnamese.
+The International Studies Program at Johns Hopkins University and the Paul H. Nitze School of Advanced International Studies (SAIS) are approved by the U.S. Department of Education to award FLAS fellowships to eligible Krieger and SAIS students studying the following languages: Arabic, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Mandarin Chinese, Russian, Yiddish, Burmese, Indonesian, Persian, Thai, and Vietnamese.
 Fellowships may also be awarded to students studying other languages on a case-by-case basis.